The Stanley Parable: Development

 With no prior experience working with the Source engine, Wreden relied heavily on information and help from wikis and forums on the Source Development Kit, teaching himself the fundamentals.
 Outside of Kevan Brighting's voice-over contributions, The Stanley Parable was all Wreden's work.
 Wreden used an audition process to find a narrator, and found Brighting's submission to be ideal for the game.
 Brighting had provided his voice in a single pass.
 Wreden wanted to keep the game short so as to allow players to experience all the endings without spending an excessive amount of time replaying the game.
-The shortness of the game would also allow him to introduce ridiculous and nonsense endings, such as "and then everything was happy!", that would otherwise insult the player as a poor reward for completing a long game.
+The shortness of the game would also allow him to introduce ridiculous and nonsensical endings, such as "and then everything was happy!", that would otherwise insult the player as a poor reward for completing a long game.
 Most of the ideas he had envisioned for the game were included, though some had to be dropped due to his inability to figure out how to work with them within the Source engine.
 In one case, Wreden wanted to include a point where the player would have to press buttons as the narration and screen prompts would have said, but could not figure out how to bind keyboard input to do this, but left the element in there as a "broken" puzzle; he later was praised for this, as to players, this gave the impression of lacking control during the stage of narration.
-Despite the success of completing the game, Wreden considered the overall project "grueling" and stifling his career ambition, noting that his efforts became more intense once he started learning of other players' interest in the title.
+Despite the success of completing the game, Wreden considered the overall project "grueling" and stifling of his career ambition, noting that his efforts became more intense once he started learning of other players' interest in the title.

-Wreden initially tested the game with a friend before posting the mod to the website ModDB, a few weeks prior to his graduation from college.
+Wreden initially tested the game with a friend before posting the mod to the website ModDB on July 31, 2011 a few weeks prior to his graduation from college.
 After graduating, Wreden had left for Australia with intent to open a video game-themed bar similar to the Mana Bar, which he had worked at for about a year, but his future plans changed with success of the mod.
 Wreden had started to receive various offers from others to help work on new games as well as some job offers from larger developers which he turned down, as at the time it was "not the kind of scene" he wanted to work in.
 Instead, he started to gather other independent programmers to work out an improved version of The Stanley Parable and leading towards a completely new title in the future.

-The original mod does not have any original music, but instead makes use of existing soundtracks: